joshtynjala/optimizing-performance-for-the-flash-platform/rendering-performance/rendering-text-objects.md

 the int type for the `destX` and `destY` properties, so that you have fixed-point values.
 Using the int type allows you to get perfect pixel snapping without having to round values manually through slow methods like `Math.ceil()` or `Math.round()`.
-This code doesn’t round the coordinates to int, because by rounding the values constantly, the object does not move smoothly.
+This code doesn't round the coordinates to int, because by rounding the values constantly, the object does not move smoothly.
 The object can have jittery movements, because the coordinates are snapped to the nearest rounded integers on every frame.
 However, this technique can be useful when setting a final position for a display object.
-Don’t use the following code:
+Don't use the following code:

     // Do not use this code
     var destX:Number = Math.round ( stage.stageWidth / 2 );